10 servers curated

 5 stars

-Iris Eval focuses on the quality of agent outputs by providing hierarchical trace logging and 12 built-in evaluation rules.
-It is the go-to tool for monitoring cost, token usage, and output safety via the log_trace and evaluate_output tools.
+Iris Eval focuses on the quality of agent output, providing hierarchical trace logging with built-in evaluation rules.
+Use log_trace and evaluate_output to monitor token usage, costs, and output safety in real-time.

 3 toolsiris-eval